 - Notify victims of violent crimes, not less than twenty days prior to the Board conducting a hearing at which the offender will be interviewed, and inform the victim that the victim may submit their opinion concerning the release of the offender in writing prior to the hearing or may appear personally or appear by counsel at the hearing to express an opinion concerning the offender's release. - Notify the victim, whether or not the victim appears at the hearing or expresses an opinion, of the Board's decision regarding release of the offender.

 The Board continues to register victims of violent offenses.
-It is anticipated that the future ICON module development will make this process more efficient.
+It is anticipated that the ICON victim module, which was in development thought FY15, in development will make this process more efficient when complete.